 • Promote and transfer innovative practices during technical days, trade fairs and international conferences.

-The Chamber of Agriculture are involved in the various aspects of agriculture: farm management and strategy; plant and animal production; local food products (production, processing and marketing); rural development and local planning; environment and management of natural resources; agricultural economics; agricultural and rural policies.
+The Chamber of Agriculture is involved in the various aspects of agriculture: farm management and strategy; plant and animal production; local food products (production, processing and marketing); rural development and local planning; environment and management of natural resources; agricultural economics; agricultural and rural policies.

 – Participate in data collection with 3 examples of business models which can be developed in rural areas in order to improve the energy efficiency of livestock Systems, mostly dairy and pig farms (WP2)